rclone/rclone/docs/content/drive.md

 is lossy process.

-The conversion must result in a file with the same extension when the `--drive-export-formats` rules are applied to the uploded document.
+The conversion must result in a file with the same extension when the `--drive-export-formats` rules are applied to the uploaded document.

 Here are some examples for allowed and prohibited conversions.